 Depart Melbourne.
 Stop at Moonlit Sanctuary on the Mornington Peninsula for kangaroo feeding, koala encounter and Tasmanian devil viewing.

 Cross the San Remo bridge onto Phillip Island.
-Lunch at San Remo (fresh seafood at the Fisherman's Co-op) or in Cowes at one of the island's excellent cafés and restaurants.
+Lunch at San Remo (fresh seafood at the Fisherman’s Co-op) or in Cowes.

 Churchill Island Heritage Farm — sheep shearing, working dog demonstrations, heritage buildings and coastal views across Western Port Bay.